henri/spb/README.md

 ### :shield: Privacy

 SPB is a useful tool which is able to assist you in your privacy journey.
 Below are important links to sections of this documentation and external resources regarding SPB and your privacy.
 Like any tool it is advisable that take time to learn about it so that you gain an solid understand of the ways in which it will be of assistance to you with regards your privacy and also about the tools limitations.
-These links will assist you with forming a deeper understanding of SPB as a tool and when it is a good choice for you.
+These links will assist you with forming a deeper understanding of SPB as a tool so that you will know when SPB is a good choice for a particular circumstance.

   - [Telemetry and Privacy](https://github.com/henri/spb/blob/main/README.md#shield-telemetry-and-privacy)
   - [Disclaimer](https://github.com/henri/spb#warning-disclaimer)